msei99/pbgui/README.md

 Edit pbguipath in the start.bat to your pbgui installation path Add start.bat to Windows Task Scheduler and use Trigger "At system startup"

+## v0.98 (24-05-2024)
+- Bugfix: When switch from backtest to single, user and symbol was changed
+- Bugfix: When changed the user on a instance, it was posible that you end up with the old and new instance running passivbot
+- Bugfix: Switchpage from Multi config to Single was wrong
+- Bugfix: Switchpage from Single Edit to Backtest sometimes end at backtest queue

 ## v0.97 (07-05-2024)
 - Backup Instance before delete.
 - Moved the Edit/Delete functions from Live to Single Instances Page.